coredataengineers/CDE-BOOTCAMP/12_apache_kafka/06-Producer-and Configurations.md

 A producer is any application that sends (produces) messages to a Kafka topic.

 * Producers decide which topic to send data to.
 * They can also decide which partition in the topic gets the message.
+* Producers are stateless — they don’t keep old data; they just send new events into Kafka.